ninjamonkey198206/T-RMM-PFSense-HAProxy-config/README.md

 Save and apply changes.

-The websites/services should now be available internally and externally at the configured URL, with SSL encryption, and automatic HTTP to HTTPS forwarding.
+The websites/services should now be available internally and externally at the configured URLs, with SSL encryption, and automatic HTTP to HTTPS forwarding.